Random acts of travel generosity are the purest kind.

 I’ve encountered this so many times in my seven months of traveling.
 The Bulgarian ticket taker at the rain-soaked Roman amphitheater in Plovdiv who waved me in with a smile and a wink and turned away my money.
 The hostel manager in Bern, Switzerland who plied me with tiny spice cookies while I waited for my train.
 The Grab driver in Thailand who heard my sniffles and bought me a bag of sweet pineapple slices to eat in the backseat for the vitamin C so I’d feel better.

 I could fill ten blog posts with these stories.
 All this kindness from people who I’ve just met, who I can’t always communicate with except for a wide smile, has been healing for my heart.
-The world can seem like a scary place from the American bubble but it’s really filled almost entirely with kind warm people.
+The world can seem like a scary place from the American bubble but it’s really filled almost entirely with open-hearted warm people.

 But it’s also made me think about how I give to others, and how I receive that kindness.

 I reflexively shy away from this unwarranted generosity.
 Something deep in my complicated heart tells me I’m unworthy of that open-hearted kindness.
 Watching my thoughts float by in meditation, this one theme occurs again and again (it’s one of my Top Ten Greatest Hits of the radio station of my mind, where the host Ryan Seacrest has been replaced by Miranda Priestly).

 What’s even more fascinating to note is how this lack of self-love spills into my judgements of other people.
 “I can’t believe she has the nerve to ask for that!” is a common internal refrain when I see a fellow traveler asking for a good seat on the bus or some complicated dietary arrangement.
 That twinge of resentment comes from the desire deep within me to speak up for myself like that, prevented by thoughts that I’m not worth it.